ATLANTIC AVIATION's Commitment to Privacy

 We are committed to ensuring that Personal Data is secure at all times.
 We have in place suitable physical, electronic and managerial procedures to safeguard and secure the Personal Data we collect online.

 All of our employees and suppliers with access to Personal Data and/or who are associated with the processing of that data are contractually obliged to respect the confidentiality of such Personal Data.
 All Personal Data will be stored on and processed by our systems and may also be stored on and processed by systems of a third-party data processor(s) appointed by us.
-The Personal Data that we collect from Data Subjects may be transferred to, and stored at, a destination outside the EEA.
-It may also be processed by employees operating outside the EEA who work for us or for one of our suppliers.
+The Personal Data that we collect from Data Subjects may be transferred to, and stored at, a destination outside the EU and EEA.
+It may also be processed by employees operating outside the EU and EEA who work for us or for one of our suppliers.
 Such employees may be engaged in, amongst other things, the provision of support services.
 We obtain Personal Data pursuant to the performance of necessary services, as set forth above.
 We believe that it is in our legitimate interests to do so.

-In addition, to the extent that a Data Subject is being presented with this policy to obtain the Data Subject’s consent for us to process and retain Personal Data, by assenting as set forth herein, the Data Subject agrees to this transfer, storing or processing.
+In addition, to the extent that a Data Subject is being presented with this policy to obtain the Data Subject’s consent for us to process and retain Personal Data, by assenting as set forth herein, the Data Subject agrees to this transfer, storing and/or processing.
 We will take all steps reasonably necessary to ensure that Personal Data is treated securely and in accordance with this Policy, the GDPR, and any data protection related laws that are applicable to Atlantic.

 Retention of personal data